 When I joined DHCW as the Chief DevOps Officer (at the top of Band 9), it was not a career move.
 It was a decision to serve.
-But NHS Wales and DHCW are organised to resist change, and focus on many things — stated mission and delivery not being amongst them.
+But NHS Wales and DHCW are organised to resist change, and focus on many things — stated mission and delivery not being amongst them, or at least not anywhere near the top of their priorities.

 What I saw

-Directors constantly commissioned expensive analyses from consulting firms.
-When the findings pointed to structural problems rather than simple fixes, leadership rejected them.
+Directors had a dramatically low understanding of technology and system complexity.
+Hence they constantly commissioned expensive analyses from consulting firms.
+When the findings pointed to structural problems rather than simple fixes — or reflected difficult truths back at them — they were rejected.
 Reports were buried.
 Anything that questioned competence was suppressed.

 The longer I stayed, the clearer the pattern became.
 Many of the systemic problems were not merely tolerated.

 They were maintained on purpose.
 The goal was never catching the rabbit.
 It was chasing it.
-Actual delivery would have exposed the lack of capability to deliver.
+Focusing on real work would have exposed the lack of capability to deliver.

 The systemic problems served as an excuse for poor delivery and enabled a perpetual performance theatre of new initiatives, re-starts, new strategies, and new programmes.

 I left because I could not fix this from the inside.
 What I have learned since leaving is worse.
-Every improvement initiative I had built — programmes to save money, fix dangerous systems, or improve delivery capability — was actively undermined: quietly deprioritised, defunded, or handed to people who lacked the skills to continue it.
+Every improvement initiative I had built — programmes to save money, fix dangerous systems, recruit competent technical experts, or improve delivery capability — was actively undermined: quietly deprioritised, defunded, or handed to people who lacked the skills to continue it.
 That was not neglect.
-It was strategy.
+It was their chosen strategy.

 What no internal review could surface